haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 The game includes the following monster types, which have no rules of their own.
 Aberrations are utterly alien beings.
 Many of them have innate magical abilities drawn from the creature’s alien mind rather than the mystical forces of the world.
 The quintessential aberrations are aboleths, beholders, mind flayers, and slaadi.
 Beasts are nonhumanoid creatures that are a natural part of the fantasy ecology.
-Some of them Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 254
+Some of them

 Giants tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.
 Humanoids are the main peoples of a fantasy gaming world, both civilized and savage, including humans and a tremendous variety of other species.
 They have language and culture, few if any innate magical abilities (though most humanoids can learn spellcasting), and a bipedal form.
 The most common humanoid races are the ones most suitable as player characters: humans, dwarves, elves, and halflings.
 Almost as numerous but far more savage and brutal, and almost uniformly evil, are the races of goblinoids (goblins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds.